 (3) recency provisions;

 (4) briefing;

-(e) aircra ircraft performance:
+(e) aircraf ft performance:

-this chapter should detail the specific performance requirements to be applied, in order to ensure an adequate power margin;
+- should detail the specific performance requirements to be applied, in order adequate power margin;

 (f) norma al procedures and emergency procedures:

 (1) operating procedures for the flight crew, including the coordination with task specialists;

 (2) ground procedures for the task specialists;

 (g) groun d equipment:

-hapter should detail the nature, number and location of ground equipment ed for the activity;
+napter should detail the nature, number and location of ground equipment ed for the activity;

-(h) record ds:
+(h) record ls:

-such weath uld be determined which records specific to these flight(s) are to be kept, as task details, aircraft registration, pilot-in-command, flight times, her and any remarks, including a record of occurrences affecting flight or the safety of persons or property on the ground.
+it should be determined which records specific to these flight(s) are to be kept, such as task details, aircraft registration, pilot-in-command, flight times, weather and any remarks, including a record of occurrences affecting flight safety or the safety of persons or property on the ground.

-GM2 I NCO.S PEC.105 Checklists
+GM2 NCO .SPEC.105 Checklists

-TEMP LATE FORMS
+TEMPLATE FORMS

-The fo ollowing g templates are examples, which could be used for developing checklist.
+The fo ·llowinς g templates are examples, which could be used for developing checklist.

-(a) Temp late Form A - Risk assessment (RA)
+(a) Template Form A - Risk assessment (RA)

-Date RA of Responsible:
+Date : RA of Responsible:

-Purp ose:
+Purpose:

-Туре e of operation and brief description:
+Туре of operation and brief description:

-Parti Participants, working group:
+Parti cipants, working group:

-Preconditions, assumptions and simplifications:
+onditions, assumptions and simplifications: